Early History of St. Stanislaus Parish in Buffalo, N.Y.

 Although a devoted teacher, my grandfather was simultaneously an enterprising realtor (his office was located at 341 Peckham Street, my boyhood home) and a political activist who strongly believed that Polish Americans needed to make their voices heard politically in order to claim their rightful place as full-fledged Americans.
 A man of action, Jacob Johnson co-founded the Polish Democratic Club (Klub Polsko-Demokratyczny) together with K. Binkowski and J. Gosielewski, and was a huge supporter of fellow democrat, Mayor Grover Cleveland.
 When President Cleveland married, my grandfather was invited to the White House for the President’s wedding.
 (Not bad for an immigrant!)
 A photograph of the ceremony graced our Peckham Street home for many years.

-In 1891, one year after surrendering his teaching responsibilities to the Felician Sisters, Jacob Johnson ran for the office of alderman the same year his friend and colleague, Jacob Rozan, ran for supervisor.
-Both won their respective bids for office and in 1892 became the first Poles to have the honor of serving in local government.
+In 1891, one year after surrendering his teaching responsibilities to the Felician Sisters, Jacob Johnson ran for the office of alderman one year his after his friend and colleague, Jacob Rozan, was elected supervisor.
+Both were among the first Buffalo Poles to have the honor of serving in local government.
 My grandfather was also a member of the St. Stanislaus Society for 30 years, an organizer of the Moniuszko and Lutnia singing circles, and also served on the National Board of Directors of the Polish Union of America, to which he was elected Chairman of the Board by parliamentary vote in St. Paul, Minnesota.
 According to the parish Jubilee publication, my grandfather "served as (Polish Union) president for many years and ... was a vigorous and energetic contributor".
 In 1895 he was appointed Chief Deputy of the Internal Revenue, a position which he held for two and one half years.

 As a businessman, Jacob Johnson was a great success and one of the wealthiest Poles in the city.
 (Source: p.
 3-17) He was not by any stretch of the imagination a Rockefeller or a Carnegie, but when Polish American businessmen were asked to contribute to the 1901 Pan American Exposition, my grandfather was among those who had the means to help finance the event.
 His financial contribution to the Exposition was both a matter of civic pride and a desire to send a strong message to Buffalo's leadership that Polish Americans are a valuable asset to the community and are here to stay.
 Jacob Johnson also contributed generously over the years to the parish (church property/stained-grass windows/ the organ) and throughout his entire life helped his fellow Poles -- immigrants, who like young Jacob and his family, had to struggle for their bread and their honor.
 He must have been an inspiration to the new arrivals.